devops4cloud/KaseiCoin/README.md

 ## Technologies

-The program is based on Solidity 3 and uses Remix, Metamask and Ganache.
+The program is based on Solidity and uses Remix, Metamask and Ganache.
+The program downloads pre-built contracts from OpenZepplin.

 Ganache <br>
 Ganache is a personal blockchain for rapid Ethereum and Filecoin distributed application development.
 You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.